Adelbert Cronkhite: World War I

 Cronkhite as commander of the 80th Division in World War I.

-Cronkhite was promoted to brigadier general in May 1917, a month after the American entry into World War I, and major general in August, and he remained in Panama until September.
+Cronkhite was promoted to brigadier general in May 1917, a month after the American entry into World War I, and temporary major general in August, and he remained in Panama until September.

 Officers at 80th Division Headquarters at Boque Maison, France, July 20, 1918.
 From left to right: Brigadier General George H. Jamerson, commander of the 159th Brigade, Major General George W. Read, commander of II Corps, Major General Adelbert Cronkhite, commanding the 80th Division, and Brigadier General Lloyd M. Brett, commanding the 160th Brigade.

 The army expanded after U.S. entry into the war, increasing from 128,000 regular army troops and 164,000 members of the Army National Guard in April 1917 to nearly 3.9 million soldiers by November 1918.
 Cronkhite was appointed to command the 80th Division, an organization created with draftees from Virginia, West Virginia, Pennsylvania, Maryland, Delaware, and New Jersey.
 Like the other U.S. divisions fielded for World War I, the 80th was organized as a square division of two infantry brigades, the 159th and 160th.
 Each Infantry brigade was composed of two infantry regiments and a machine gun battalion.
 The division task organization also included an Artillery brigade and support units including Signal and Engineer battalions, a separate machine gun battalion, and a logistics trains.
 At approximately 28,000 soldiers, U.S. divisions were roughly twice the size of the divisions fielded by the other Allies.

 Cronkhite organized and trained his new command at Camp Lee, Virginia, and led it to the Western Front in late May/early June 1918, where it formed part of the American Expeditionary Forces (AEF), commanded by General John J. Pershing.
 He remained in command during the division's 1918 combat operations, including the Second Battle of the Somme, the Battle of Saint-Mihiel, and finally in the Meuse–Argonne offensive, the largest battle in the history of the United States Army, where the 80th saw a significant amount of action.

 The Armistice with Germany on November 11, 1918, brought hostilities to an end.
 Soon afterwards, Cronkhite took command of IX Corps, holding this command from November 1918 to January 1919, before commanding VI Corps from January to April 1919.
 He returned to command of the 80th Division in May so that he could lead it home to the United States for demobilization.